wasmCloud/wasmCloud/README.md

 * `revision` - A monotonically increasing revision value.
 This value will be used to retrieve / store version-specific files.
 * `config_schema` - An optional JSON schema that describes the configuration structure for this capability provider.

+Note that when using this library to create or append to a provider archive the claims for the JWT are _not generated until write-time_ because the hash values for the files are not known until the files are written to the archive.
+In other words, if you instantiate a `ProviderArchive`, accessing `claims()` will return `None` until after you've called `write`.